-- This module uses Lesson 18 in Adobe Premiere Pro CC Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate.
+- This module uses Lesson 18 in Adobe Premiere Pro CC Classroom in a Book (2014 release). - Sidebar information in the lesson (yellow boxes) can be used as appropriate.

-Many students will find this lesson extremely helpful.
-This is because they will need to share their work or client projects.
-Adobe Premiere Pro CC offers a wide range of export options-methods of recording your projects to tape or converting them to additional digital files.
+Many students will find this lesson extremely helpful because, of course, they will need to share their work eventually.
+Adobe Premiere Pro CC (2014 release) offers a wide range of export options.